This is a continuation of “The Great Seljuks, rulers of the East and West (part I)”

 While the dynasty of the Great Seljuks disappeared with Sanjar, in the west Tughril III (r.
 1176-1194) tried to revive the fortunes of his ancestors.
 For most of his reign, Tughril III was a puppet in the hands of the Ildeguzids (see above), until he decided to assert himself in 1187 but was defeated and imprisoned by the Ildeguzid ruler, with the Caliph’s support.

-After the death of his captor, Tughril tried once again to establish himself and while he could deal with the alliance formed by the Caliph and the new Ildeguzid ruler, when these reached out to the Khwarezmians for help it was game over for the Seljuk.
-Tekish, Atsiz’s grandson and shah of the upcoming Khwarezmian empire, defeated Tughril, who was treacherously killed in battle by the Ildeguzid.
+After the death of his captor, Tughril tried once again to establish himself and while he could deal with the alliance formed by the Caliph and the new Ildeguzid ruler, when these reached out to the Khorezmians for help it was game over for the Seljuk.
+Tekish, Atsiz’s grandson and shah of the upcoming Khorezmian empire, defeated Tughril, who was treacherously killed in battle by the Ildeguzid.
 The Seljuk’s head was then sent to Baghdad, where the Caliph displayed it above one of the city’s gates.

 For over a century, the Seljuks were the dominant force in the Islamic east.
 As it was later the case with the Shaybanids and the Ottomans, a family clan of obscure origins became a dynasty of a large empire.
 To do so, they not only defeated and subdued powerful enemies, but also adopted to their benefit the administrative and bureaucratic practises of those they conquered.